-There is a long list of free and paid conversion programs and tools available.
-Among them, EaseFab Video Converter is the top choice for H.265/HEVC to H.264 conversion.
-This powerful program can process footage in virtually any format, incl. hevc, h.264, mp4, mkv, avi, wmv, m2ts, avchd, in whatever resolution or codec.
-And it can easily convert HEVC/H.265 to H.264 with super-fast encoding speed and zero quality loss.
+EaseFab Video Converter is the top choice for H.265 to H.264 conversion.
+This powerful program can process footage in virtually any format, incl. hevc, h.264, mp4, mkv, avi, wmv, m2ts, avchd, in whatever format, resolution and codec.
+With it, you can easily and fast convert HEVC (8/10/12 bit) to H.264 without quality loss.
+To be specific, it's able to:

 ● Convert all 8K/4K/1080p HEVC/H.265 videos to H.264, MP4, AVI, WMV, MPEG, MOV, FLV, ProRes, DNxHD, etc. The constantly updated conversion algorithm ensures smooth decoding and encoding, no video load error or software crash issue.

 ● Guarantee to output video with 100% quality reserved, wrinkles or freckles in image still clear enough to count.

 ● Support 420+ output device profiles incl. iPhone, iPad, Android, Xbox, PS4, Xbox, Apple TV, Chromecast and so on.

 ● Edit, trim, crop, merge, add subtitles and more before encoding H265 to H264.
 Flexible parameter settings are accessible.

 ● Finish conversion at fast speed, owing to the support for the world's advanced Intel, Nvidia CUDA/NVENC and AMD technology.